Electroporation: Laboratory research

 Electroporation is widely utilized in laboratory settings due to its ability to achieve high transformation efficiencies, particularly for plasmid DNA, with reported yields approaching 10^{10} colony-forming units per microgram of DNA.
 Electroporation is generally more costly than chemical transformation methods due to the specialized equipment required.
 This includes electroporators—devices designed to generate controlled electrostatic fields for cell suspension—and electroporation cuvettes, which are typically constructed from glass or plastic and contain parallel aluminum electrodes.

 A standard bacterial transformation protocol involves several steps.
 First, electro-competent cells are prepared by washing to remove ions that could cause arcing.
 These cells are then mixed with plasmid DNA and transferred into an electroporation cuvette.
 A high-voltage electric pulse is applied, with specific parameters such as voltage and pulse duration tailored to the particular cell type being used.
 Following electroporation, recovery medium is added, and the cells are incubated at an appropriate temperature to allow for outgrowth.
 Finally, the cells are plated onto selective agar plates to assess transformation efficiency.

 The success of electroporation depends on several factors, including the purity of the plasmid DNA solution, salt concentration, and electroporation parameters.
 High salt concentrations can lead to arcing (electrical discharge), significantly reducing the viability of electroporated cells.
 Therefore, the electroporation conditions must be optimized for each cell type to achieve an effective balance between cell viability and DNA uptake.

 In addition to in vitro applications, electroporation is employed in vivo to enhance cell membrane permeability during injections and surgical procedures.
 The effectiveness of in vivo electroporation depends greatly on selected parameters such as voltage, pulse duration, and number of pulses.
 Developing central nervous systems are particularly suitable for in vivo electroporation, as ventricles provide clear visibility for nucleic acid injections, and dividing cells exhibit increased permeability.
 Electroporation of embryos injected in utero is performed through the uterine wall, often using forceps-type electrodes to minimize embryo damage.

+Low-cost and portable electroporation devices have also been described, including a piezoelectric lighter-derived handheld electroporator ("ElectroPen") and a microneedle-array skin electroporation system ("ePatch") designed for portable DNA vaccination studies.